 - Sift the almond flour and powdered sugar into a bowl and mix to combine.
 Sifting is crucial because you want to get rid of any larger pieces of almond.

 - Beat the egg whites on high speed until foamy, then add the salt and cream of tartar.
-Mix for another minute then add the sugar.
+Mix for another minute then add the sugar and food coloring.
 Beat for another 4-5 minutes or until stiff peaks form.